 Most of the day trips to Bath include stops at popular destinations such as Stonehenge and Windsor Castle, and prices range from about £50-£70 depending on which activities are included.

-There are also walking tours and hop-on-hop-off bus tours in Bath, so there are plenty of different ways to explore this location.
+There are also walking tours, including free tours, and hop-on-hop-off bus tours in Bath, so there are plenty of different ways to explore this location.

 If you want to save some money on day trips to bath, keep in mind that these excursions are included with some tourist passes (iVenture, London City Pass).